atharao/atharao.github.io/_posts/2024-01-20-how-to-build-blog-website.md

 So far, my DNS record looks like this:

 ![Desktop View](/assets/img/posts/2024-01-20-how-to-build-website/DNS-settings.jpg)
-_My Google Domain's DNS records_
+_My Name Cheap's DNS records_

 ### Configure Github Pages

-Now that you have your domain's DNS setup, Let's head back to Github and configure your Github Pages to use your custom domain.
+Now that you have your domain's DNS setup, let's head back to Github and configure your Github Pages to use your custom domain.

 1. Go to your repository's settings page.
 2. Scroll down to the **Pages** section.